-Japan was the ninth-largest public funder of global health research and development (R&D) in 2015.
-1 It provided US$12 million for R&D on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile.
+Japan was the eighth-largest public funder of global health research and development (R&D) in 2018, up from the tenth spot in 2017.
+It provided US$33 million (2018 constant prices) for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile.
 These figures are based on the G-FINDER survey conducted by Policy Cures Research.

 The Ministry of Health and the MOFA make funding decisions for global health R&D

-The Ministry of Health and the Ministry of Foreign Affairs (MOFA) are the most relevant actors for global health R&D policy-making.
-Since 2013, the majority of Japan’s global health R&D funding has been channeled through the GHIT.
-The Japanese Agency for Medical Research and Development (AMED) consolidates budgets from different ministries and unifies the process for allocation of research funding.
-Within the GHIT Fund, the Selection Committee evaluates investment proposals and reports from the project partners, and makes funding recommendations to the Board of Directors.
+The Ministry of Health and the Ministry of Foreign Affairs (MOFA) are the most relevant actors for global health R&D policymaking.
+AMED consolidates budgets from different ministries and unifies the process for allocation of research funding.
+Within the GHIT Fund, the Selection Committee evaluates investment proposals and reports from the project partners and makes funding recommendations to the Board of Directors.
 The Board of Directors approves the funding recommendations.